Ot-Charlie/article-preview-component-master/article-preview-component-master/README-template.md

 ### Continued development

-Going forward, I will like to focus on my media quaries as I have not fully mastered how to achieve exact replica of figma designs.
+Going forward, I will like to focus on my media queries as I have not fully mastered how to achieve exact replica of figma designs.
 Also I will like to explore the use of other measuring units other than px

 ### Useful resources